 The lower part of the lancet shows a fountain whose waters pass beneath a bridge that turns the one stream into three, symbolizing the holy trinity.

 Beneath the saddle bar in the left lancet is a flame like the ones that settled on the apostles’ heads in Acts 2:3.
-Beneath the saddle bar on the right lancet is a portrayal of the scared river of Ezek.
+Beneath the saddle bar on the right lancet is a portrayal of the sacred river of Ezek.
 47, in which a river issues from below the temple (the same building before which the healing takes place) which also appears in Rev. 22.
-The stream turns into three in this depiction, symbolizing the holy trinity.

 DEDICATION: “IN GRATEFUL APPRECIATION OF BISHOP JOHN J. GRAVATT, D.D., AND HELEN STEVENS GRAVATT”